Find a Law Firm

-Getting recommendations is a sensible start.
+Getting recommendations is a sensible starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advise that you speak with the lawyer conducting your transaction
+We would always advocate that you speak with the lawyer handling your transaction

 We have agreed to purchase a house.One unusual aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Halifax be concerned

 Given that your lender is Halifax your lawyer must to check the Halifax conveyancing instructions contained in the Part of CML Handbook for Halifax .
 The CML Handbook contains minimum requirements for solar panel roof-space leases, and solicitors are required to report to Halifax where a lease does not meet these requirements.
 The requirements relate to the installation of panels on properties in England and Wales.
 The CML are developing guidance for Northern Ireland and Scotland.